6421-NOC

 Career Pathways

-With additional training or experience, progression to a store manager or retail supervisor is possible.
+With additional training or experience, progression to retail supervisor is possible.
 Depending on the size of the company, progression to a regional/provincial manager is possible.
 In some retail companies it is also possible to move into team training positions.

 Occupational Interests